-- Of childbearing potential with a negative urine and/or serum β -hCG pregnancy test at the Screening/Enrollment Visit and prior to randomization.
+- Of childbearing potential with a negative serum β -hCG pregnancy test at the Screening/Enrollment Visit and prior to randomization.
 Females of childbearing potential must agree to abstain from sexual activity that could result in pregnancy or agree to use acceptable methods of contraception.